Notes on the Geography of Pakistan: Karimabad

 Taken from another angle to emphasize the step-terracing.

 The frailty of the system is suggested by the retreating valley wall, inevitably eating away at the land and livelihood of the villagers.
 The irrigation channel can't be seen but can be readily located at the sharp horizontal edge at the top of the greenery.

 Villagers discussing channel maintenance.

-The traditional buildings are stone, mortared.
+The traditional buildings are mortared stone.
 Concrete blocks are less picturesque, but they take a lot less mortar and don't have to be carried all the way up from the river.

-A school funded by the Aga Khan Foundation has sought a compromise and has been constructed of blocks colored throughout to match the hills beyond.
+A school funded by the Aga Khan Foundation has sought a compromise.
+The building is constructed of blocks colored throughout to match the hills beyond.
 Even the corrugated-steel roof has been colored to blend in.